oracle/python-oracledb/doc/src/api_manual/cursor.rst

     list of dictionaries, where the keys match the bind variable placeholder names in ``statement``.
 If there are no bind values, or values have previously been bound, the ``parameters`` value can be an integer specifying the number of iterations.
+The ``parameters`` parameter can also be a :ref:`DataFrame <oracledataframeobj>`, or a third-party data frame that supports the `Apache Arrow PyCapsule <https://arrow.apache.org/docs/ format/CDataInterface/PyCapsuleInterface.html>`__ Interface.

     In python-oracledb Thick mode, if the size of the buffers allocated for any of the parameters exceeds 2 GB, you will receive the error ``DPI-1015: